ARMOR

 You can find the rules for Armor on page 79 in the player’s Guide

 Characters can wear ARMOR in the game that provides them additional protection in combat.
-This is an ITEM CARD that can be obtained in game that provides additional Body levels to a character.
+This is an ITEM CARD that can be obtained in game that provides additional hit points to a character.

 BASIC ARMOR RULES